 - Epistemology and meta-ethics

 For the interim period of December 2017 to May 2018, Dr. Sebastian Weydner-Volkmann took the position of Administrative Manager of the University of Freiburg’s Centre for Security and Society, a position he already had for an earlier interim period from November 2015 to March 2016.
-Since April 2016, he is involved in establishing the tri-national graduate academy “Security – Risk – Orientation” (SERIOR).
+Furthermore, from April 2016 to Mai 2018, he was involved in establishing the tri-national graduate academy “Security – Risk – Orientation” (SERIOR).